mueckinger/scrub-proxy/README.md

 [Presidio-Analyzer](https://github.com/data-privacy-stack/presidio) and restored
 from placeholders before returning to the client.

+Scrub Proxy is built for **multilingual LLM traffic**: it handles calls in different languages (e.g. German and English) within the same conversation, detects the language of every message, and analyzes it with a **multilingual Presidio instance** that has the matching NLP engines (`de`, `en`, …) loaded.

 ## How it works

 1. **Scrub requests**: The proxy extracts all user textual inputs from the